gprasad125/quants/README.md

 ⭐ You may need an API Key without rate limits! ⭐

+Ingest your markdown files by going to `backend/quants` and creating a `Notion_DB` directory containing your files.
+After creating and uploading your files, run `python3 ingest.py` to create the vector embeddings, document indices, and other files important for semantic search.

 # Local Server

 Launch the Django server inside `backend`: